Shavidika/Assignment_1_3922/README.md

 - The notebook assumes the input image is grayscale.
 If you use a color image, it will be converted to grayscale.
 - Make sure your image file is in the same directory as the notebook or provide the correct path.
-- Output images will be saved in an `outputs` directory for documentation and review.
+- Output images will be saved in the project directory for documentation and review.

 ## License